oneapi-src/oneAPI-samples/AI-and-Analytics/End-to-end-Workloads/LidarObjectDetection-PointPillars/README.md

 # `PointPillars` Sample
 This sample performs 3D object detection and classification using data (point cloud) from a LIDAR sensor as input.
 The Intel&reg; oneAPI implementation is based on the paper 'PointPillars: Fast Encoders for Object Detection from Point Clouds' [1] and the implementation in [2].
-It shows how Intel&reg; oneAPI kernels (using SYCL and DPCPP) can be used in combination with the &reg; Distribution of OpenVINO&trade; toolkit for CNN inference.
+It shows how Intel&reg; oneAPI kernels (using SYCL and DPCPP) can be used in combination with the Intel@reg; Distribution of OpenVINO&trade; toolkit for CNN inference.

 | Optimized for                     | Description
 |:---                               |:---
 | OS                                | Linux* Ubuntu* 18.04
 | Hardware                          | Skylake with GEN9 or newer / Intel Xe Graphics
-| Software                          | &reg; oneAPI DPC++/C++ Compiler, &reg; Distribution of OpenVINO&trade; toolkit
+| Software                          | Intel@reg; oneAPI DPC++/C++ Compiler, Intel@reg; Distribution of OpenVINO&trade; toolkit
-| What you will learn               | How to combine &reg; Distribution of OpenVINO&trade; toolkit and &reg; oneAPI to offload the computation of a complex workload to one of Intel's supported accelerators (e.g., GPU or CPU)
+| What you will learn               | How to combine Intel@reg; Distribution of OpenVINO&trade; toolkit and Intel@reg; oneAPI to offload the computation of a complex workload to one of Intel's supported accelerators (e.g., GPU or CPU)
 | Time to complete                  | 30 minutes

 ## Purpose